silverton-io/buz-docs/blog/contract-powered-platform/index.md

 ### Observability, Monitoring, and Alerting

-Last, definitely not least, and scarily-rare... tools that tell the operator if things are broken.
+Last, definitely not least, and unfortunately-rare... tools that tell the operator if things are broken.

 These could be devops-y tools like Prometheus/Alertmanager/Grafana, pay-to-play tools like data quality/reliability platforms, or something dead-simple like load metadata tables and freshness checks.